unibo-dtm-se-2425-AvianBlasters/report/sections/04-development/index.md

 - a `dev` branch containing code under development.
 - several `feature/...` branches created for different parts of the game: player, enemy, projectile and power-up features.

-For commits, we followed the conventional commit style: `(type)[optional context]: short description`.
+For commits, we followed the conventional commit style: `type(optional context): short description`.

 The project uses GitHub Actions to automatically run tests on each push and manage deployment, enabling automatic release generation on GitHub.

-Pull requests and issues were not used during development.
+Pull requests and issues were not used during development itself.

 ## Implementation details

-- Which network protocols should be used?
-Why?
-    - Examples: UDP, TCP, HTTP, WebSockets, gRPC, XMPP, AMQP, MQTT, etc.

-- How should in-transit data be represented?
-Why?
-    - Examples: JSON, XML, YAML, Protocol Buffers, etc.

-- How should databases be queried?
-Why?
-    - Examples: SQL, NoSQL, etc.

-- How should components be authenticated?
-Why?
-    - Examples: OAuth, JWT, etc.

-- How should components be authorized?
-Why?
-    - Examples: RBAC, ABAC, etc.

 The implemented game is standalone, meaning it doesn't require an internet connection to be used.
 Consequently, no network protocols were adopted, since the game runs entirely locally.